localstack/localstack-blog.github.io/content/2023-09-07-making-connecting-to-localstack-easier/index.md

 This flag accepts an IP address to use for resolving domain names.
 To use this flag, your LocalStack container will need to have a known IP address.

-#### Setting LocalStack as the DNS server using Docker Compose

-When using Docker Compose, you can specify the IP address that the LocalStack container will be assigned by using a user-defined network, and using the `ipam` configuration settings.
+For example, when using Docker Compose, you can specify the IP address that the LocalStack container will be assigned by using a user-defined network, and using the `ipam` configuration settings.
 An example configuration would look similar to:

 ```yaml